Tabo-khumalo/SuperSimpleDev-Javascript_Course/Part One - JavaScript Course/Lesson 4 - HTML CSS review, Console.log/Course Learning/Readme.md

 **Syntax**

-  - To write CSS code you need to create a separate .css file or write in the HTML code using a special element called the style elemente `<style> </style>`
+  - To write CSS code you need to create a separate .css file or write in the HTML code using a special element called the style element `<style> </style>`
-  - inside the style element we can nest CSS code e.g `button {}`. _create a new line between the two curly brackets by pressing enter_
+  - Inside the style element we can nest CSS code e.g `button {}`. _Create a new line between the two curly brackets by pressing enter_
   - inside the `button{}` we can then right code that tells the webpage how to change the appearance e.g `button { background-color: red; }`
-  - The code above will change the background color of all the button in the webpage to red.
+  - The code above will change the background color of all the buttons in the webpage to red.
-  - CSS selector `button` select which elements to change
+  - CSS selector `button` selects which elements to change
-  - between the curly brack `{...}` we have the CSS Styles. `{background-color: red}`.
+  - between the curly brackets `{...}` we have the CSS Styles. `{background-color: red}`.
 This dictates how to change the appearance.
   - for each style, The left side is called the CSS property `{Background-color: }` this tells the computer what we are changing.
   - On the right side we have the CSS value. `{ : red}`. this tells us what we are changing the property to.